UBC-ECE-Sasha/PIM-compression/snappy/README.md

 DPU implementation of snappy decompression.

-Compression is done on the host CPU, at least for now.
+Compression is done on the host CPU, decompression on DPU.

+## Build

+`make` to build both the host and DPU programs.